Chér (1971 album): Composition and recording

 The opening track of the album is "The Way of Love", a cover song originally by Kathy Kirby.
 Other covers are "Fire and Rain" and "He Ain't Heavy, He's My Brother".
 The rest of the album includes narrative ballads.

 During the recording session, three other songs were recorded, "Classified 1-A", "Don't Put It On Me" and "Gentle Foe".
 The first two were added in the UK version of the album, and later released as a single in the US.
 "Don't Put It On Me" was added as a bonus track on the official 8-track tape of this album that closed program four.
 In 2000, "Classified 1-A" appeared as a bonus track on the album not.com.mercial.
-"Gentle Foe" was used in 1971 as a soundtrack for the documentary Once Upon a Wheel, but remains unreleased.
+"Gentle Foe" was released in 1971 as a soundtrack for the documentary Once Upon a Wheel.

 Release

 The album was originally released in 1971.
 In 1992 it was released on CD for the first time.
 In August 1999, the US version of the album was re-issued on Universal Records and in the UK in 1993 the original album and Cher's next studio album Foxy Lady were re-issued together on one CD called Cher/Foxy Lady, which features all of the tracks from both albums.

 "Gypsys, Tramps & Thieves", the album's first single release, reached #1 on the Billboard Hot 100 and #4 on the UK Singles Chart.
 "Gypsys, Tramps & Thieves" was her first number one in the US as a solo artist on the Billboard Hot 100 chart; it also reached #1 in Canada and Japan.
 It peaked at #6 on the US Adult Contemporary chart as well.
 The song was performed live on The Sonny & Cher Comedy Hour, featuring Cher dressed as a gypsy wearing a huge wig singing in front of a wagon.

 The second and last single was the opening track "The Way of Love".
 It peaked at #7 in the US, #2 on the Adult Contemporary chart and #5 in Canada.
 Both tracks were performed on numerous Cher tours.